wkhatiz/hdigooths/README.md

 npx expo start
 ```

+If you're using the Expo Go app, scan the QR code that appears in the terminal as Metro Bundler starts up.

 Wait for Metro Bundler to finish starting up then you can use Shift + A to display active devices you can build to.
 Select your AVD and the application should be shown in your AVD.